 Hopefully, these tips have given you some good ideas for audience monetization.
 Remember, not everything works the first time.
 Most creators who have successfully monetized their audience have tried a few things that didn't.
 Don't let failure hold you back.
 Step back up to the plate and keep swinging until you find the thing that works for you.

 Mighty Networks has everything you could need.
-And collecting payments is really easy too.
+And collecting payments is really easy too -- choose from 135 different currencies or token-gating.
 You can build packages and bundles that you can sell to your members.
 It's literally the only platform you need to monetize your audience.

 So if you're ready, come check it out for free and take a look around.
 No credit card is required.